 (On a side note, I am the only CPA Review course owner/instructor who will publicly list their scores or admit that they struggled initially). 😀

-Today, NINJA CPA Review is the only major CPA Review Course that doesn't cost $2,000+ for the complete package.
+Today, NINJA CPA is the only major CPA Review Course that doesn't cost $2,000+ for the complete package.

 Over the last 14 years, I've interacted with hundreds of thousands of CPA candidates through email, podcasts, the Another71 Forum, and social media.